 Affinity Fraud Warning Signs

-Even if you are not considering an investment or haven’t given your money to a person selling the investment, take the time to bring suspicious activity to our attention.
-Your care and attention may save a friend, family member or member of your community from falling victim to a scam artist.
+Report suspicious activity or investments.
+Your care and attention may save a friend, family member or member of your community from falling victim to an investment scam.

 In BC, contact BCSC Inquiries.
 You can also anonymously report suspicious activity through InvestRight’s Report a Scam webpage.
 Residents from other Canadian provinces can find contact information for their provincial securities regulator at www.securities-administrators.ca.